Thursday, December 31, 2009

 We did have one very special tradition that always happened.
 It happened on the drive up, or on a walk Thanksgiving night.
 It even happened in 2008 on Tom's last Thanksgiving.
 We would listen to Alice's Restaurant.
 If you don't know the tune, it is an 18 minute song by Arlo Guthrie about the draft.
 But it takes a while to figure that out.
 It sounds like a song about littering:

 "Until we came to a side road, and off the side of the side road there was another fifteen foot cliff and at the bottom of the cliff there was another pile of garbage.
-And we decided that one big pile is better than two little piles, and rather than bring that one up we decided to throw our's down."
+And we decided that one big pile is better than two little piles, and rather than bring that one up we decided to throw our's down."and evidence

 "...the twenty seven eight-by-ten colour glossy pictures with circles and arrows and a paragraph on the back of each one."